Republican chairman of Arizona county calls state-led election review ‘dangerous’ as tensions rise over 2020 recount

 Democrats and elections officials nationwide have expressed sharp concern over what they have said are sloppy and shifting procedures being used by the private companies.

-Arizona Secretary of State Katie Hobbs (D), who won the right to send observers to watch the process in a lawsuit, has been documenting possible security problems, including ballots left unattended on a counting table and laptop computers left open and unlocked.
+Arizona Secretary of State Katie Hobbs (D), who sued and won the right to send observers to watch the process, has been documenting possible security problems, including ballots left unattended on a counting table and laptop computers left open and unlocked.

 And the Justice Department last week wrote a letter raising concerns about whether the review might be violating a federal law that requires that election records be preserved for 22 months after Election Day.
 Fann responded, defending the audit’s security procedures — but also indicating that plans to also interview voters, which the Justice Department had said could be perceived as intimidation, had been put on hold indefinitely.